zahiruliman/llm-prompt-training/training-materials/06_technique_reverse_engineering.md

 - Professional language tone appropriate for ministry documentation
 - PDPA compliance language integration

-Then, take the raw notes from the <new_content> tags and generate a new SKB document that strictly follows the ministry's professional style and structure.
+Then, take the raw notes from the <new_content> tags and generate a new BRS document that strictly follows the ministry's professional style and structure.

 <style_template>